Schumer announces agreement to pass debt ceiling bill late Thursday

 The breakthrough came after a multi-hour standoff with defense hawks, including Sen. Lindsey Graham (R-S.C.), who demanded commitments from Schumer and Senate Republican Leader Mitch McConnell (Ky.) to protect defense spending from a potential 1 percent rescission later in the year and to promise action on a defense supplemental spending bill.

-The Democratic leader entered a joint statement with McConnell into the congressional record before announcing the deal to move forward on amendments, but didn’t explain what it said.
+The Democratic leader entered a joint statement with McConnell into the congressional record before announcing the deal to move forward on amendments.

+The statement clarified that the spending caps imposed by the debt limit deal negotiated by President Biden and Speaker Kevin McCarthy (R-Calif.) would not prevent the Senate from passing supplemental spending bills to provide more money to the Defense Department or respond to a national emergency.

 “After we finish voting on the amendments, we are immediately considering final passage, and by passing this bill we will avoid default,” Schumer announced.
 “America can breathe a sigh of relief.”